Trump-McConnell 2020? Senate leader glues self to president

 With a national profile, McConnell's record is coming under more scrutiny.

-A Russian oligarch's investments in a Kentucky aluminum plant and McConnell's refusal to allow the Senate to consider a House-passed election security bill have resulted in opponents calling him "Moscow Mitch" following Russia's 2016 campaign interference.
+An investment in a Kentucky aluminum plant by a company with ties to Russia has raised questions.
+And McConnell's refusal to allow the Senate to consider a House-passed election security bill has resulted in opponents calling him "Moscow Mitch" following Russia's 2016 campaign interference.
 His campaign tries to make light of questions surrounding the shipping business run by the family of his wife, Elaine Chao, Trump's transportation secretary.

 The state's lone Democratic congressman, John Yarmuth, whose district includes liberal Louisville, said McConnell has never been especially popular in Kentucky but has managed to keep winning elections.